 Ski School Is In Session

-There are hundreds and hundreds of disabled skiers flying down ski hills and mountains across the country.
+There are tons of disabled skiers flying down the slopes across the country.
 Experienced skiers make it look easy as they swoosh and cut their way through powdery (and sometimes not so powdery) snow.
 While it takes some practice to refine your technique, you too can be schussing down a hill the same day you begin your adaptive skiing lessons.

 Once you’ve located an adaptive program, call and ask questions about any physical concerns you might have, the accessibility of the ski area, and the type of skiing available to you based on your disability.
 Tell them you have never been on skis before.
 Don’t be shy.
 Ski instruction is just that – teaching you how to ski.